-The map comes in a version with labels and without labels, both in high resolution (7013 x 4960).
+This map of giant floating islands comes in a version with labels and without labels, both in high resolution (7013 x 4960).

 In the year 1454, Ettinoria – the realm of the Ettins – plots an invasion against the noble people of Lindoriath.
 The Ettins manage to float alongside the Lindorians and with long ropes and anchors they deploy a huge army on the Plains of Lindor in the east of the realm.
 Within days, the Ettins manage to capture several villages as well as the city of Wormgate, located at the edge of Mog’s Jungle.
 Moshfall follows soon after as well as Worten’s Keep, which surrenders after a short siege.